EL3cKtr0/cyberghost_connect/README.md

-With this script you can connect to a country, select a city and using the best server avaiable for that specific city
+With this script you can connect to a country, select a city and using the best server avaiable for that specific city.